 This course develops student self-confidence and organizational abilities in formal and informal speaking situations.
 Emphasis is placed on planning and organization of informative and persuasive speeches, as well as speeches to entertain.
 Topics include effective listening skills, problem-solving strategies, discussions, oral reading, and impromptu speeches.
 Tribal oratory tradition is also explored.
 Co-requisite: EN111.
-Course offered on campus.
+In order to succeed in this curriculum, it is recommended that you complete the English sequence in a timely manner.